 No previous experience in case competition is required.
-A workshop on "How to Make the Best Presentation" will be offered on TBD, presented by a representative from Liberty Mutual.
+A workshop on "How to Make the Best Presentation" in February (date/location tbd)... presented by a representative from Liberty Mutual.
 At least one member from each team should plan to attend.

 Who should be on my team?

 Each team should consist of five Bentley students and must be the same class code category.
 Since the cases usually contain a variety of issues related to ethics, accounting, finance, management, technology, or general business, teams should include students from different majors.